Slaedr/CEuler1d/README.md

 Build scripts
 -------------
-The scripts "build_cpu.sh", "build_multicore.sh" and "build_gpu.sh" setup the comilation environment on the Guillimin cluster.
+The scripts "build_cpu.sh", "build_multicore.sh" and "build_gpu.sh" setup the compilation environment on the Guillimin cluster.
 Set the DEBUG variable to compile a debug version.
+A directory called "build" needs to be made before running make for the first time.

 Running
 -------